jbanks7220/bandit-levels_0-4-writeup/README.md

 -rw-r--r-- 1 bandit0 bandit0 103 Oct 6 12:00 readme

 $ cat readme
-The password for the next level is: <ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If>
+The password for the next level is: <Password shown here>
 ```

 ### Result